 That is everything a home practice should be.
 Your practice.
-What works for you, at a time and in a place which is most conducive to you and your best self.
+What works for you, at a time and in a place which is most conducive to you.

 Having a set sequence can be beneficial.
 It means that we can start to develop more of an awareness of our body.
 If we practice the same postures each day, we begin to notice certain areas where we may be holding onto tension or places where we feel tighter or more flexible.
 We notice the days when we feel more relaxed and energised and the days when the practice is more of a struggle, both physically and mentally, and our limbs don’t seem to move as freely.
 Over time and as our practice becomes more regular, we might start to observe that these waves and cycles of feelings play out off the mat and in our daily lives too.
 This is the heart of yoga.
 As we begin to notice resistance we can start to challenge ourselves and we have a much clearer picture of how we might handle certain situations – do we give up, do we persevere, do we ask too much of ourselves?
 A regular practice can also bring us closer to our emotions.
 Each day is different and once we start to become mindful of our feelings, noticing without judging, we are more ready to accept them and deal with them in situations which might arise off the mat.